The Best Credit Card Payment Processing Apps for 2018

 You can check out our reviews of each service for more information about features, user experience, and more.

 Square (see our review) made its name with a mobile processing service that anyone could use, and while the company is definitely catering to larger entities these days, small and mobile businesses still make up a good portion of Square’s merchants.
 Square’s totally free processing app makes it easy to create an item library of physical products as well as services.

 Square’s tax rate settings are easily adjustable from within the mobile app and you can pre-program different rates if you find yourself flipping between different locations often.

-In addition, Square offers invoicing, recurring invoicing/storing cards on file, and a free virtual terminal.
+In addition, Square offers invoicing, recurring invoicing/storing cards on file, and a free virtual terminal for browser-based transactions.
 You can even integrate Square’s appointment booking software seamlessly.

 Square will charge you 2.75% per swiped transaction, but invoicing will run you 2.9% + $0.30, and virtual terminal transactions will cost you 3.5% + $0.15.